jeffascript/giphy-node-react/readme.md

 This will build the docker images and start the app.

-> If you faceany issue after running `docker-compose up` command, please kill the server and restart again.
+> If you face any issue after running `docker-compose up` command, please kill the server and restart again.
 Prolly, compiller issues from TS.

 ### Ports